FRAGMENTS OF WATER

 In 2023, an archaeological excavation in the city of Rome reveals a water path.
 A fragile trace on the ground formed by humidity - but which has survived for centuries – is now exposed by the experts, only to become ephemeral.

-The molds created, document the movement of water as a negative trace.
-When the archaeologists uncovered the original layer of the trace, the first set of molds was produced, recording this movement as close as possible to the original time period in which it existed.
-A few days later, at the same locations, but after certain acts by the archaeologists had been completed, the second and third set of molds were made.
+The first molds recorded the water path as initially uncovered , recording this movement as close as possible to the original time period in which it existed.
+A few days later, at the same locations, later casts reflected changes made during the excavation process.
 Therefore, these sets of molds document both the passage of water in the distant past and human behavior during a brief period of time in the present.